Skip to content

 Structuring Tests

-There is no required structure — assertions anywhere in the file are collected and reported together.
+Use test groups (above), or simply place assertions anywhere in the file — they are collected and reported together.
 For readability, group related assertions with comments:

 # test.fk